kasnerz/npfl140/05_task_generation/README.md

 **Questions**:
 - **3a)** Do you observe a drop in quality compared to English?
 If yes, what problems do you observe?
 - **3b)** How do the models compare on this task?
-- **3c)** If you actually had to generate similar texts in the language you selected (in a practical scenario), would you proceed differently than in English?
+- **3c)** What would be your method of choice for generating weather forecasts in this language in a practical scenario?

 ### 🌈 Task #4: Generate stylized weather reports